PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 }
 ```

+In a sense, the number of times the simulation runs can be understood as the max number of paths in the we would like to visit from a input tree  and `max_actions` can be thought of as the depth of path.

 At the moment, the simulation doesn't do anything because there are no assertions.
 Let's add an oracle that will receive a copy of the messages sent from replicas.

 ```rust